Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 Previous meals have impacts on the choice of the next meal.
 On one hand, I may get bored with previous meals (diminishing marginal return).
 On the other hand, I may be reluctant or constrained to change life and food patterns.
-Therefore, I create four lagging variables of `food_class`.
-I drop the first four observations and the first four observations after winter break.
+Therefore, I create 4 lagging variables of `food_class`.

-Therefore, I create a numerical variable `days_since_last_meal`, measuring the difference in `date` between a meal and the last meal with the same `food_class`.
-In each `food_class`, I drop the first meal and the first meal after winter break.
+I drop the first 4 observations and the first 4 observations after winter break.

 Here is the data after all processing: